dsoronda/bmp-sharp/README.md

 ## History

+### 0.3.0 Stream support

+- Added support for reading and writing from streams.

 ### 0.2.0 Bugfixes & RGBA32 Support

 - Bug fixes and Code refactoring (there are code breaking changes from version 0.1.0).